sourcegraph/about/blogposts/announcing-sourcegraph-3.13.md

   <p style="text-align: center"><a href="https://vimeo.com/392614914" target="_blank">View on Vimeo</a></p>
 </p>

 Interactive search mode helps users construct queries using UI elements, and is now enabled by default for all users.
-In this mode, query filters are more discoverable, and the query input is simplified by extracting filters as UI elements.
+In this mode, search filters are more discoverable and the query input is simplified to the search query pattern.
 A dropdown to the left of the search bar allows users to switch between interactive and plain text modes.

 The option to use interactive search mode can be disabled by adding `{ "experimentalFeatures": { "splitSearchModes": false } }` in global settings.